 This is an excellent tourist spot if you want some change.
 Known to be one of the most beautiful spots in Saudi Arabia, Kadambal Islands is about 30 minutes from the Asir coast.

 Visitors can reach the Islands by boat.
 There are little to no inhabitants in the area.

 There are mountains also connected to the sea, where hiking can be done.
-Many migrating birds also find a place to stay in the Islands, another reason to visit the islands.
+Many migrating birds also find a place to stay on the islands, another reason to visit them.